cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 <HighlightBox type="info">

 Ignite CLI creates a variety of other files.
-See [My Own Chain](../4-my-own-chain/index.md) for details, and to make additions to existing files.
+See [Running Your Own Cosmos Chain](/course-ida/landingpages/week2-lp.md) for details, and to make additions to existing files.

 </HighlightBox>